karan-kapoor90/namswan/_posts/2020-01-27-tunde-kebab.md

 7. Osterize the green chillies and onion.
 8. Add finely chopped green chillies and onion to the dough and mix well.
 9. Make round, flattened balls(kebabs)
-10. Heat ghee in a kadhai and deep fry.
+10. Heat ghee in a kadhai and deep fry till golden brown.
 11. Serve with ulta tava paratha or rumali roti's along with onion(cut in rings) and lemon.